TubaJordan/Meet-App/README.md

 - **When** the user accesses the app;
 - **Then** a message should appear informing them they are in offline mode.

-*Scenario 3: Show and error message when user changes settings when there is no internet connection.*
+*Scenario 3: Show an error message when user changes settings when there is no internet connection.*
 - **Given** the user has changed the settings in the app in offline mode;
 - **When** the user confirms changes on the settings screen;
 - **Then** an error message should inform the user that the changes cannot be made in offline mode.